Beep! Beep! Make way for a caravan of “COPPA Cassandras.”

 Sharing Individual Electronic Data Isn’t Always Bad

-The sharing of statistical data is a legitimate activity.
-It allows health care professionals to track the spread of contagious diseases and research the effectiveness of medical treatments.
+Sharing statistical data is a legitimate activity.
+It allows health care professionals to track contagious diseases and research medicinal effectiveness.
 Public planners and developers use shared statistical data to track population trends and predict future infrastructure needs.
-Marketing and design professionals use shared statistical data to determine product demographics and predict which products require increased production.
+Marketing and design professionals use it to determine product demographics and production schedules.

-PII Concerns Have People Wondering If We Need An Electronic Data Privacy Law
+Do We Need An Electronic Data Privacy Law?

-Sometimes statistical data also contains personal identifiable information — which has raised electronic data privacy law questions and concerns.
+Statistical data frequently contains identifying information — which has raised electronic data privacy law questions and concerns.
 In some cases, digital personal identification is valid and even desired.
 For example, shopping or dining preferences allow specific offers or coupons to be directed to consumers likely to value and act on them.
 Such advertisements are especially effective when sent to a phone when the individual is at or near the establishment.

 Personal Electronic Data Use & Collection Can Be Very Concerning (Think: Insurance Companies With Too Much Information, Employers Judging You On Your “College Years”)